tusdotnet/tusdotnet/Source/tusdotnet/readme.txt

 How to use?

-Setup OWIN as you would normally do.
-Add a using statement for tusdotnet and run UseTus on the IAppBuilder.
+Create your Startup class as you would normally do.
+Add a using statement for `tusdotnet` and run `UseTus` on the app builder.

-app.UseTus(request => new DefaultTusConfiguration
+app.UseTus(context => new DefaultTusConfiguration
 {
 	// c:\tusfiles is where to store files
 	Store = new TusDiskStore(@"C:\tusfiles\"),